ubc-library-rc/rdm/content/02_file_formats.md

 <p style="margin-bottom: 10px"></p>

 Help us to preserve datasets for the long term!
-Download an Excel file ( .xls) from the dataset below and convert it to CSV.
+Download the Excel file ( .xls) from the dataset below and convert it to CSV.

-Access this dataset:
+Access this dataset here:
 >Yarmand, Shahram, 2019, "Replication data for: Stochastic and Deterministic Modeling of the Future Price of Crude oil and Bottled Water", <a href="https://doi.org/10.5683/SP2/VPF8J8" target="_blank"> https://doi.org/10.5683/SP2/VPF8J8</a>, Borealis, V1

 How did you convert the Excel file into a CSV file?
 What did you notice?